collectiveaccess/ProvidenceDocs/_source/providence/developer/dep_field.rst

 Once enabled, a few new settings become available for List metadata elements with render type "Drop-down list" or "Radio buttons.”
 Note that this will not work with any of the other render modes.

-A new config setting will appear on the metadata element configuration screen for each item in the list.
+A new config setting will appear on the `metadata element configuration <file:///Users/charlotteposever/Documents/ca_manual/providence/user/editing/metadataelements.html?highlight=configuring+metadata+elements>`_ screen for each item in the list.
 These settings allow you to select the bundle placements to hide when this list item is chosen:

 .. image:: dep_field1.png
    :scale: 70%